elastiflow/ansible-role-netobserv/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the [Apache 2.0 License](./LICENSE).